Two types of skills

 Knowledge and memory

-entity-context, context-for-email, knowledge-company-overview, knowledge-meeting-links, knowledge-travel-preferences, knowledge-loyalty-programs, query-relationships, delete-relationship, extract-facts, extract-relationships — query and extend the knowledge graph.Scheduling
+entity-context, context-for-email, memory-store, memory-query, memory-confirm, decay-warnings-list, config-store, query-relationships, delete-relationship, extract-facts, extract-relationships — query, write to, and manage the knowledge graph.Scheduling

 Scheduling